aazad612/azure-self-hosted-agent/README.md

 # How to setup Azure DevOps (Ubuntu) Agent for selft hosted or custom agent.

-In this demo we will setup an Azure self hosted agent pool.
-I built this POC to deploy GCP resources using Azure DevOps.
+While the script of importance for everyone would be the cloud-init.yml.tmpl which configures the virtual machine and should be reused, if you are complete beginner the scripts in this repo can setup a self hosted agent pool in an actual workplace like setup.

 ## Prerequisites
 - Azure subscription and an empty resource group.